clairechabas/turborepo-ts-react-and-co/README.md

-# 🍰 Minimal Turborepo TS React Starter
+# 🥧 Turborepo TS React & Co Starter

-This is a minimal [Turborepo](https://turbo.build/repo/docs) starter set up to build a monorepo application with TypeScript.
+This is a [Turborepo](https://turbo.build/repo/docs) starter set up to build a monorepo application with TypeScript.

-It's built to be the most simple base possible to start building with your tools of choice.
-Very little decisions were made to let you setup your own tools.
-As such it includes a single app which is a React app built with Vite and simple packages to help kickstart your project faster.
+It includes a frontend application and a design system package setup with great tools to kickstart your project faster.

 ## 🚀 Get started